Updated May 21, 2026

 4. Use Proper Vulvar Care Items

-No matter how well you plan, sometimes your period causes sensitivity and irritation to your most sensitive areas.
-When this happens, you may experience some discomfort.
+No matter how well you plan, sometimes your period may cause discomfort in your most sensitive areas.

-Rael has solutions that work, without the use of harsh ingredients that could make you feel worse.
-Our vulva care products help soothe your skin, keep you feeling confident, and put you back in the middle of your life with zero down time.
+Rael has solutions that work without harsh ingredients that could contribute to that feeling.
+Our vulva care products help soothe the feel of your skin, keep you feeling confident, and put you back in the middle of your life with zero downtime.

-Natural, botanical extracts help gently cleanse and moisturize to keep you comfortable no matter what time of the month you experience irritation.
+Natural, botanical extracts help gently cleanse and moisturize to support a comfortable feel, no matter what time of the month you experience sensitivity.

 5. Use Other Methods of Period Care